tueda/python-form/README.rst

 This package provides a mechanism to embed FORM_ [1]_ [2]_ [3]_ programs in
 Python code.
-The basic idea of the implementation is the same as FormLink_ [4]_: it utilizes unnamed pipes between FORM and an external program [5]_.
+The basic idea of the implementation is the same as FormLink_ [4]_: it utilizes unnamed pipes between FORM and an external program [5]_, Python in this case.
 It is expected to work on Unix-like systems.

 Installation
 ------------